Alex Katz: Artistic style

-Katz's paintings are divided almost equally into the genres of portraiture and landscape.
-Since the 1960s he has painted views of New York (especially his immediate surroundings in Soho) and landscapes of Maine, where he spends several months every year, as well as portraits of family members, artists, writers and New York society protagonists.
-His paintings are defined by their flatness of colour and form, their economy of line, and their cool but seductive emotional detachment.
-A key source of inspiration is the woodcuts produced by Japanese artist Kitagawa Utamaro.
+Katz's paintings are divided almost equally into portraiture and landscape.
+Since the 1960s he has painted views of New York (especially his immediate surroundings in Soho) and landscapes of Maine, where he spends several months every year, as well as portraits of family members, artists, writers and New York socialites.
+His paintings are defined by their flatness of color and form, their economy of line, and their emotional detachment.
+A key source of inspiration is Kitagawa Utamaro's woodcuts.

 In the early 1960s, influenced by films, television, and billboard advertising, Katz began painting large-scale paintings, often with dramatically cropped faces.
-Ada Katz, whom he married in 1958, has been the subject of over 250 portraits throughout his career.
+Ada Katz, whom he married in 1958, has been the subject of over 250 of his portraits.
 To make one of his large works, Katz paints a small oil sketch of a subject on a masonite board; the sitting might take an hour and a half.
 He then makes a small, detailed drawing in pencil or charcoal, with the subject returning, perhaps, for the artist to make corrections.
-Katz next blows up the drawing into a "cartoon", sometimes using an overhead projector, and transfers it to an enormous canvas via "pouncing"—a technique used by Renaissance artists, involving powdered pigment pushed through tiny perforations pricked into the cartoon to recreate the composition on the surface to be painted.
+Katz next blows up the drawing into a "cartoon", sometimes using an overhead projector, and transfers it to an enormous canvas via "pouncing"—a Renaissance-era technique involving powdered pigment pushed through tiny perforations pricked into the cartoon to recreate the composition on the surface to be painted.
 Katz pre-mixes all his colors and gets his brushes ready.
-Then he dives in and paints the canvas—12 ft wide by 7 ft high or even larger—in a session of six or seven hours.
+Then he paints the canvas—12 ft wide by 7 ft high or even larger—in a session of six or seven hours.